1ssepehr/SudokuSolver/README.md

 # SudokuSolver
 A Java-based Sudoku puzzle solver.

-This program is designed to grab a Sudoku puzzle from www.websudoku.com (using the puzzle ID and puzzle level) and produce the solved puzzle in console.
+This program is designed to grab a Sudoku puzzle from either www.websudoku.com (using the puzzle ID and puzzle level), or read one from the text file, and produce the solved puzzle in console.